wosnat/recycle_model/doc/STORE_model_description.md

 # Introduction
 This document describes the model.
 We are modeling  the interaction between *Prochlorococcus*, an autotrophic phytoplankton, and co-occurring marine heterotrophic bacterias.

+The model represents the interaction between the autotroph and heterotroph through the lens of nutrien
 # Model variables
 All variables are in $\mu M$.